uptonking/d3react/CONTRIBUTING.md

 ## <a name="license"></a>License

-By contributing to Recharts, you agree that your contributions will be licensed under its MIT license.
+By contributing to greact, you agree that your contributions will be licensed under its MIT license.